2022 Illinois elections: United States House of Representatives

 All of Illinois's seats in the United States House of Representatives were for election in 2022.
-Prior to these elections, Illinois will see its congressional seat boundaries change due to redistricting and will lose one seat due to post-2020 United States Census reapportionment.
+Prior to these elections, Illinois saw its congressional seat boundaries change due to redistricting, and lost one seat due to post-2020 United States census reapportionment.

 State elections

-Governor and Lieutenant Governor
+Governor and lieutenant governor

-The incumbent Governor and Lieutenant Governor, J. B. Pritzker and Juliana Stratton won reelection.
+The incumbent governor and lieutenant governor, JB Pritzker and Juliana Stratton, won reelection.

-Attorney General
+Attorney general

-Incumbent Attorney General, Democrat Kwame Raoul, won reelection.
+Incumbent attorney general, Democrat Kwame Raoul, won reelection.

-Secretary of State
+Secretary of state

-The incumbent Secretary of State is sixth-term Democrat Jesse White.
-He has announced that he will not seek reelection to a seventh term.
-Alexi Giannoulias defeated Dan Brady in the Secretary of State election.
+The incumbent secretary of state was sixth-term Democrat Jesse White.
+He announced that he would not seek reelection to a seventh term.
+Alexi Giannoulias defeated Dan Brady in the secretary of state election.

 Comptroller

-The incumbent Comptroller is Susana Mendoza, a Democrat who was first elected in a 2016 special election and subsequently reelected in 2018.
+The incumbent comptroller was Susana Mendoza, a Democrat who was first elected in a 2016 special election and subsequently reelected in 2018.
+Mendoza won the reelection, but ceded ground compared to her 2018 performance, with a margin of just 16% compared to 23%.
+She traditionally performed the best in Cook County, which was reflected by her victories in all ten congressional districts it is a part of.
+She won four other districts in the remaining part of the state, while Teresi secured just three overall.